AviatrixSystems/aviatrix-nat-to-egress-demo/README.md

 ## Conclusion

-In just the above few steps a VPC's Internet traffic can be discovered and secured using an Aviatrix Secure Egress Gateway without any network downtime.
+In just the above few steps a VPC's Internet traffic can be discovered and secured using an Aviatrix Distributed Cloud Firewall for Egress Gateway without any network downtime.